 The LONG VARCHAR type allows storage of character strings with a maximum length of 32,700 characters.
-It is identical to VARCHAR, except that you do not have to specify a maximum length when creating columns of this type.
+It is identical to VARCHAR, except that you cannot specify a maximum length when creating columns of this type.

 LONG VARCHAR

 java.lang.String